joshua-holmes/beammp-installer/README.md

 # Unoffical Linux BeamMP Installer

+***Attention: This repo is no longer being maintained.
+Feel free to use it, but it will not be updated and issues you experience will not be fixed.***

 *Note: This project is intended to automate the installation of the BeamMP client on a Linux PC.
 If you are looking to install the BeamMP server, I would encourage you to go the BeamMP's official website and follow the instructions there.
 Link is at the bottom of the page.*

 ![Unoffical Linux BeamMP Installer Logo](./images/beammp-linux.jpg)